sailscastshq/docs.sailscasts.com/docs/slipway/dock.md

 # Dock

-Dock is your **database command center** for production.
-Run SQL queries, compare schemas, apply migrations, and browse data—all without external tools or SSH access.
+Dock is Slipway's database management interface for production.
+Run SQL queries, compare schemas, apply migrations, and browse data without external tools or SSH access.

 ## What is Dock?